grafana/grafana/docs/sources/explore/trace-integration.md

 - **Duration -** Filter by duration.
 Accepted units include ns, us, ms, s, m, h.
 - **Tags -** Filter by tags, process tags, or log fields in your span.

 To only show the spans you have matched, toggle **Show matches only**.

+Refer to [Span filters](/docs/grafana/<GRAFANA_VERSION>/datasources/tempo/span-filters/) for more in depth information on working with span filters.

 Watch the following video to learn more about filtering trace spans in Grafana:
 {{< youtube id="VP2XV3IIc80" >}}